 Top 10 Air Conditioner Brands – The List

 To give you a reference, we are almost never the cheapest bid, and we tell people that at the start.
 We do not use undocumented laborers or unskilled workers, we use high quality parts, and everyone on our team is an HVAC professional – but that costs money.
-If the other contractors are cheaper, ask “why?”
+If one contractor is significantly cheaper than others, ask “why?”
 These units aren’t just something that you plug in and it works, and not all materials are the same; they require on-site, custom fabricated parts and tuning to work properly.
 Installed improperly, it will fail in just a few years, and sadly, we see it all the time…just a thought.

 That being said, over 25% of our business is going out to peoples’ houses after they hire the cheapest possible contractor they can find to install their new unit, and then uninstalling and reinstalling everything for them.
 It is expensive, and costs a lot more than if they had just done it right the first time.
 My advice, since most of you aren’t in our service area, is to just pay the money for a real contractor.
 The other guys are cheaper for a reason…there is a proper way to do this, and unfortunately, most people don’t know how to do it!
 I’ve seen Carriers fail after three years due to poor installation, and Bryants that are 25-years-old.
-Moral of the story: don’t skimp on this project…do your research on the best HVAC contractors, not the cheapest – this is what a good contractor should cost in California:
+Moral of the story: don’t skimp on this project…do your research on the best HVAC contractors, not the cheapest.
+This is what a good contractor should cost:

 Whether you live in our service area, or not, take a look at this article for help on how to pick a contractor: